-The Tampa Bay Collard Green Festival takes place on Saturday, May 15 in St. Petersburg.
-The event will run from 10am-2pm at the Dr. Carter G African American Museum (2240 9th Avenue South).
+The Publix Tampa Bay Collard Green Festival takes place on Saturday, February 19 from 9 am to 5 pm at the Dr. Carter G Woodson African American Museum (2240 9th Avenue South).
 The festivities will include both in-person and virtual events.

-The Tampa Bay Collard Green Festival, Inc (TBCGF, Inc.) is a 501(c)(3) charity invested in the overall health and well-being of Tampa Bay — and the organizers just announced the festival will return with its full experience this year, including both virtual and in-person events.
+The Publix Tampa Bay Collard Green Festival, Inc (TBCGF, Inc.) is a 501(c)(3) charity invested in the overall health and well-being of Tampa Bay — and the organizers announced the festival will return with its full experience this year, including both virtual and in-person events.
 The huge block party fills the streets around the Woodson Museum with activities including a collard green cook-off, live music, market, games and more.

 Education and entertainment in one festival

 “We endeavor to bring a balanced mix of resources, education and assistance together in a fun and meaningful way,” write the co-founders on the Collard Green Festival website.

 Their mission is simple:

 “To inspire healthier communities through urban agriculture, culinary experience, nutritional education, fitness, and family fun”

 In its inaugural year, TBCGF Inc. engaged the community in partnership with the Dr. Carter G. Woodson African-American Museum.

 Holistic focus to leading healthier lives